DiogoSis/portifolio-site-v2-backend/terraform/README.md

 Check the resources that will be created:
 - IAM Role and Policies
-- 16 Lambda Functions (4 per resource)
+- 4 Consolidated Lambda Functions (1 per resource with HTTP routing)
 - API Gateway HTTP API
 - CloudWatch Log Groups
-- API Routes and Integrations
+- 16 API Routes pointing to 4 Integrations

 ### 5. Deploy Infrastructure